$0 Ohio IEP Meeting Prep Checklist

 How to Request an FBA as an Ohio Parent

-You have the right to request an FBA at any time as part of a special education evaluation or as a standalone request within an existing IEP.
+You can request an FBA at any time as part of a special education evaluation or as a standalone request within an existing IEP.
 Put the request in writing addressed to the special education director and principal.
 Say something like: "I am requesting a Functional Behavior Assessment to understand the function of [describe behavior] and inform the development or revision of a Behavior Intervention Plan."

-The district must respond within their evaluation timelines.
+Ask the district to respond in writing.
 If they agree, the FBA becomes part of the evaluation process under the PR form system (PR-04/PR-05 for consent, results incorporated into the ETR or IEP documentation).
-If they refuse, they must provide written notice (PR-01) explaining why.
+If they refuse a request involving identification, evaluation, placement, or FAPE, they must provide written notice (PR-01) explaining why.

 What an FBA Does Not Do